Point Cruz: SINPF Hibiscus Apartments

-Culture

 Art Gallery

 The new Art Gallery and the Open Air Theater project was built in 2012 at a cost of more than $61million.
 The Art Gallery has many displays and celebrations are held at the Art Gallery grounds.

 The Solomon Islands Artists Association (SIAA) conducts displays and workshops at the art gallery and was founded in 1991 and now has over 200 artists members.